2023 Democratic Party leadership election

-The 2023 Democratic Party leadership election was a primary election that was held in Italy in February 2023 to elect the National Assembly and secretary of the Democratic Party (PD).
+The 2023 Democratic Party leadership election was a primary election that was held in Italy in February 2023 to elect the National Assembly and secretary of the Italian Democratic Party (PD).
 It consisted of a closed primary election among party members held from 9 to 19 February, and an open primary election held on 26 February.

 Four candidates ran in the closed primary election held in circle conventions: Stefano Bonaccini, Gianni Cuperlo, Paola De Micheli, and Elly Schlein.
 Bonaccini and Schlein advanced to the open primary election, where Schlein won with over 53% of the vote, becoming the first woman and the youngest person to ever serve as leader of the PD, as well as the first openly LGBT leader of a major Italian political party.
-The results of the election defied the predictions of a vast majority of polling firms, which had anticipated a Bonaccini victory.
+The results of the election defied the predictions of nearly all polling firms, which had anticipated a Bonaccini victory.
 It was the PD's first party leadership election in which the winner of the members' vote lost in the open primary.